How to avoid a 'flightmare' this holiday season

 There are a limited number of flights available during the holidays, so it is more important during those times to book ahead.
 The Vacationer suggests booking Thanksgiving flights before Halloween and Christmas flights before Thanksgiving.

-As KRON4 previously reported in the summer flightmare guide, early flights are best.
+As Nexstar’s KRON previously reported in the summer flightmare guide, flights earlier in the day are best.
 The Vacationer suggests booking early-morning flights because they are canceled and delayed less frequently than later flights.
 The earliest flight of the day also gives you breathing room if one of your flights is canceled or delayed.

 Another tip for saving money when it comes to holiday bookings is to utilize travel tools such as Google Flights to find some of the most affordable rates.
 If your home airport is smaller or more expensive, The Vacationer recommends that you consider flying from another airport nearby that may be cheaper.